The story of Kylie Minogue's Glastonbury Sunday Legends set

 The Aussie singer's 2019 show was named the most watched Glastonbury performance of all time, but why was it so important?

 It smashed headline performances from Ed Sheeran, Adele and Beyonce with a peak of 3.9million people watching the closing part of her set at the same time.

-The set saw the Can't Get You Out Of My Head legend play a selection of hits from throughout her 30-year music career, and featured guest appearances from Coldplay's Chris Martin and Nick Cave.
+The set saw the Can't Get You Out Of My Head legend play a selection of hits from throughout her three-decade-long music career, and featured guest appearances from Coldplay's Chris Martin and Nick Cave.